ttsiodras/HexSpeak/README.md

 ![Tukey boxplot of performance for PyPy, Java and C++](https://raw.githubusercontent.com/ttsiodras/HexSpeak/master/contrib/boxplot.png "Tukey boxplot of performance for PyPy, Java and C++")

-...where it becomes clear that even though the JVM starts at approximately the same speed as PyPy, HotSpot quickly kicks-in and moves performance much closer to C++ levels.
+...where it becomes clear (from the outliers) that even though the JVM starts at approximately the same speed as PyPy, HotSpot quickly kicks-in and moves performance much closer to C++ levels.